World Heavyweight Championship (WWE): Reception

 The creation of the World Heavyweight Championship was met with mixed reception.
-Some liked the idea of the title, feeling that it would give new opportunities for several wrestlers, but others were critical.
+Some liked the idea of the title, feeling that it would give new opportunities for several wrestlers, while others were critical.
 A segment of the fanbase were disappointed that it did not continue the titleholder lineage from the previous World Heavyweight Championship defended in WWE from 2002 to 2013.
 Dave Scherer of PWInsider felt that since Roman Reigns was not in the inaugural tournament, it made the World Heavyweight Championship seem like a secondary title to his Undisputed WWE Universal Championship.
 Former WWE and Extreme Championship Wrestling wrestler Tommy Dreamer opined that the title's creation felt like a consolation prize, stating that it gave the impression that nobody could beat Reigns.
 Nonetheless, he praised the design of the belt.
-Conversely, WWE Hall of Famer Booker T stated that he did not think it felt like a secondary title or consolation prize, agreeing with the sentiment that it would provide new opportunities, especially for younger wrestlers.
+Conversely, WWE Hall of Fame member Booker T stated that he did not think it felt like a secondary title or consolation prize, agreeing with the sentiment that it would provide new opportunities, especially for younger wrestlers.

 WWE commentator Corey Graves said that having the title was great as it would allow Raw and SmackDown to identify as separate brands (as brand division had been lax over the preceding year), but he claimed that until Reigns was defeated, anyone holding the World Heavyweight Championship would feel inferior to Reigns.
 Scherer also felt that whoever would finally beat Reigns, the impact would be lessened due to the existence of the World Heavyweight Championship.
-Prior to competing in the tournament final, runner-up AJ Styles said that it was hard to argue that the new title was not secondary compared to Reigns' undisputed championship, a sentiment shared by WWE Hall of Famer Kurt Angle, who did, however, praise the design of the belt.
+Prior to competing in the tournament final, runner-up AJ Styles said that it was hard to argue that the new title was not secondary compared to Reigns' undisputed championship, a sentiment shared by WWE Hall of Famer Kurt Angle, who nonetheless praised the design of the belt.